techidaily/site-tiktok-video-files/source/_posts/new-2024-approved-mystical-environments-transforming-spaces-with-anime-on-tiktok.md

 ![Not Interested](https://images.wondershare.com/filmora/article-images/2022/03/what-if-i-accidentally-refreshed-tiktok-8.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/w7c5EHp-GDw?si=UTw7lZR0wTmRjp8W" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The problem of TikTok not updating the follower's page has been plaguing users for quite some time.
 Unfortunately, it seems that this is a TikTok-related mistake.
 If you're new to TikTok and haven't yet followed someone, you're probably seeking someone to watch.
 When you initially start, the trending creator's page displays a large number of celebrities for you to check out.
 This is offered to assist new users to have a better understanding of TikTok and how it works while they get their bearings.
 If you're not a new user, though, this should not show instead on the next page.
 Instead of seeing their material when you follow creators, you should see their content.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/JMgRzDANfSQ?si=NDy01ntXGGOi1Uxs&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion